Research Now Proves that Your Mom Was Right. If You Want to Be a Great Leader, Just Be Yourself.

-As a journalist I got to do a lot of really cool things, like ripping a hole in the clouds with the The Blue Angels.
+As a journalist, I got to do a lot of really cool things, like ripping a hole in the clouds with The Blue Angels.
 It was easy to talk about “tearing across the sky, and painting a beautiful jet trail across the blue.”

-It’s a lot harder to talk about a subject or event that is flat out earth-born boring, or intimidating.
+It’s a lot harder to talk about a subject or event that is just… well… boring.
 Like the time I was asked to a rather posh dinner where the entrée was a scientific discussion of nuclear energy.

-With a curling iron in one hand and phone in the other I quipped to my mom, “There will be scary-smart people there, all speaking in subparticles.
-I don’t speak subparticle.
+With a curling iron in one hand and phone in the other, I quipped to my mom, “There will be scary-smart people there, all speaking about sub-particles.
+I don’t speak sub-particles.
 Smashing atoms is way above my resume level.”

-This wise woman came right back with great life and business advice.
+This wise woman came right back with a great life and business lesson.
 “All you have to do is be who you are, smile, listen, be curious, and share your unique stories.”
-Mom was right.

 No one asked me if I had a PHD or even where I attended college.
 Ironically, they were curious about my work.
 Before long I found myself smack in the middle of several conversations, asking questions that helped me build rapport and trust.
 I left with a fist full of business cards, an armload of ideas for reporting on one of the world’s most complicated and controversial subjects, and the satisfaction that my knowledge was far less important than my ability to relate to people and get them to share their expertise with me.

 In a Job Interview, People Skills Are ore Important than Your Education.

 In these “get a job” “keep my job” tough economic times, being able to communicate with ease, confidence, and clarity is like holding Julia Child’s secret recipe for chocolate soufflé at a cooking contest.

 In a recent survey by Accountemps (published in USA Today) People Skills proved to be the deciding factor for landing the job: